leonlenk/Sea-Of-Red-Minecraft-Mod/README.md

 # SeaOfRed

 ### The Mod
-This mod adds a little bit of everything
+This mod adds a little bit of everything,
 From a diamond sword that sets mobs on fire
 To a sea dimension with a powerful boss
 Go explore!